florianezanella/nlp_project_sentiment_analysis/README.md

 This work investigates the **performance of a DistilBERT model for a binary sentiment classification task on movie reviews** from the ACL IMDb dataset :
 - We first establish a performance baseline by fine-tuning DistilBERT on raw reviews, then use LIME to identify the model’s dependence on high-valence sentiment words.
 - To address this, we introduce a mitigation strategy that replaces extreme sentiment terms with more neutral alternatives, aiming to improve generalization—particularly for negative reviews.
-- Additionally, we implement a custom tokenization function to reduce the performance loss caused by truncation of long inputs.
+- Additionally, we implement a custom tokenization function to reduce the performance loss caused by automated truncation of long inputs to the 510 first tokens using the DistilBERT tokenizer..
 - Finally, we evaluate a hybrid model that combines both techniques and benchmark all approaches against the baseline and the original results from Maas et al. (2011), using metrics such as accuracy, ROC-AUC, recall, and qualitative analysis.

 ---